inrae/ShellScripts/README.md

 Script usage

 This script has been developped to automate the compilation process.
 It treat c, c++ and fortran source files.
-Compilation can be ruled with four modes :
+Compilation can be ruled with five modes :

 * 1 ) The chain mode realize a chain compilation mode : Each source file is compiled independantly from each other